dprinz/psdstss/README.md

     Alt-Tag-Options can be: repeat-x, repeat-y, repeat.

       -f, --format    Set output format (css, less).
-Default: less -o, --output    The output file, if you don't want to let the script decide.
-      -p, --prefix    Set the prefix of the classes.
+Default: less -p, --prefix    Set the prefix of the classes.
 Default: sprite- -v, --verbose   Show information about files and parsing etc.